 Crews’ colleagues appreciate his distinct personality and make the most of it on-air; his “AGT” family cracks loving jokes during competition, and “Brooklyn Nine-Nine” showrunner Dan Goor mined Crews’ history to flesh out his fictional police persona.

 “He has such an interesting backstory and there are so many interesting characteristics about real Terry — some of which we’ve stolen for Terry Jeffords — which are so compelling,” he said.
 “Like, he’s a very accomplished fine artist and has the spirit of an artist, but is as muscular as an NFL player.”

 Next up, Crews is taking yet another unexpected turn: his first leading role in a feature, playing the eponymous “John Henry” in Will Forbes independent drama.

 “I read it, I was like ‘I’m in,’ and they green lit the whole thing,” he said.
 “We spent two or three weeks down in South Central [Los Angeles] shooting the whole deal — micro budget, everybody bringing their own craft service, you know what I mean?
 But that’s it — that’s the joy. […] It’s really risky.
 Everybody’s like, ‘Why?
 You could have done some big safe thing.’
 I was like, nope.
 [This] is very, very different for me, but that’s the challenge.
 That keeps the life exciting.”

 Terry Crews is eligible for “America’s Got Talent: The Champions” in the Outstanding Host for a Reality or Competition Program category.
-He is also hosting IndieWire’s Consider This FYC Brunch.
+He is also hosting IndieWire’s Consider This FYC Brunch, which you can watch the start of below and the entirety of here.
 “America’s Got Talent” premieres Tuesday, May 28 at 8 p.m.
 ET on NBC.